joker-b/AnimTaskMgr/README.md

 	Tk.chain(function() {});	// for infinite tasks with a wrapup function ATM.discard(Tk);			// "hard stop": don't execute any wrapup or chain functions

 Typically after every frame, the AnimTaskManager will discard any halted or expired tasks.
-If you set ATM.selfCleaning to false, you will have to call ATM.autoClean() yourself from time to time.
+If you set `ATM.selfCleaning` to `false`, you will have to call `ATM.autoClean()` yourself from time to time.
 This can sometimes be more efficient if there are *lots* of regular task changes.

 #### A Word on Synchronization